kevinyang372/flask_project_template/README.md

     $ virtualenv -p python3 venv

 If the above code does not work, you could also do

-    $ python3 -m virtualenv venv
+    $ python3 -m venv venv

 To activate the virtualenv: